Gebre-Git/School-Management-System-V3/README.md

 ## Note:

-The full project, including all dependencies and resources, is not uploaded due to its large size.
+- The full project, including all dependencies and resources, is not uploaded due to its large size.
 Instead, this repository contains:
  - **Source Code:** The main application code.
  - **Screenshots:** A folder with images showcasing the application's interface and functionality.
-[Show it](https://github.com/Gebre-Git/School-Management-System/blob/main/App%20Demo%20Image)
+[Screenshots](https://github.com/Gebre-Git/School-Management-System/blob/main/App%20Demo%20Image)
  - **Demo Video:** A video demonstrating the application in action.
 [Watch it on YouTube.](https://youtu.be/Yds1RuJ_J70?t=92)

-## Features

 ### Admin
 - **Registration**: Add new students and teachers to the system.